This is a pleasant village situated about midway between Woodbridge and Orford with easy access to both the coast and the countryside.

 As with most old villages there is a mix of architecture with old and modern blending happily together.
 The Church is a fair distance away from the main part of the village, it has been suggested that this was due to the devastation caused by the plague in the middle ages.
 There is no school, the middle school building was demolished and a bungalow now stands in its place and the primary school has been converted into a residential property.

-There are businesses in the village.
-The Oyster Inn which is an old coaching inn, which also serves food and has recently laid a pitch to try to revive the game of Quoits in the parish.
+The Oyster Inn which is an old coaching inn is currently up for rental, it was the one spot where the locals could meet, have a drink and a catch up after a hard days work food was also served, however we would hope that some good, kind company or person may be able to return the Inn back to its previous grandeur.
 Further down Mill Lane can be found the old Mill, which is now defunct but has been converted to accommodation for holiday lets.
 Henry VIII ordered the dissolution of Butley Abbey, but the old gate house remains and is known as Butley Priory and here it is possible to book for Wedding Receptions, parties and other events.

 The main place in the village for meetings and other community events is the Village Hall.
 The Committee arrange events once or twice a year to try to get all the villagers together – these events are usually well attended and enjoyed by all.
 There is a FLOWER SHOW with many additional side events held in July each year which include competitions for best vegtables, fruit, homemade baking and a Village Fete with all sorts of fun and frolic.
 Details of which will appear on the Village Hall Website.